EscarchaLite/BrainEgg/README.md

 # BrainEgg
 BrainEgg is a Python Brainfuck interpreter that translates Brainfuck programs into Python

-I included three test programs: helloworld.b, mandelbrot.b(credits to Erick Bosman) and tictactoe.b(credits to mitxela).
+I've tried helloworld, mandelbrot and tictactoe.
+If you could please try others you have, it'll be cool

-If you want to add any test programs or code just do a pull request.
+If you want to add any code just do a pull request.
 If you have any issues, please report them.